 Meeting in the Middle

 Meeting in the middle is not only a method of thinking or an approach to life; it is also a civilized way to resolve conflicts.
-When opposing parties insist on having their own way, they often reach an impasse, unable to find agreement.
-However, if they are willing to meet halfway, they become less divided.
-A compromise may not fully satisfy either side, but it provides common ground to move forward.
-This is, in fact, how nature works.
-The black tulip did not emerge from its parent plants overnight but through generations of compromise and improvement, as Alexandre Dumas described in his 1850 novel The Black Tulip.
-Politicians often strive for one-time solutions, but in reality, progress is a process.
-Each compromise moves us forward, inch by inch.
-While we may never achieve everything we desire, everyone benefits when we agree to advance together by meeting in the middle.
+When opposing parties insist on their own terms, they inevitably reach a stalemate.
+But if both are willing to meet halfway, division gives way to dialogue.
+Compromise may not fully satisfy either party, but it creates a shared foundation for progress.
+This is, in fact, how nature itself evolves.
+The black tulip, as described by Alexandre Dumas in his 1850 novel The Black Tulip, did not emerge from its parent plants overnight but through generations of adaptation and refinement—a process of compromise.

-If we still hold the belief that "all men are created equal" as a self-evident truth, if we still value a united and harmonious society as being in the best interest of all citizens, if we still recognize our need for one another, and if we do not wish to be disregarded by others, then we must consider others and not insist on having our own way.
-Democracy is government of the people, by the people, and for the people—not for strong individuals.
-It is built on the agreement and cooperation of its people, not on antagonism and sabotage.
+Democracy is a government of the people, by the people, and for the people—not for the most forceful individuals.
+It relies on cooperation, not antagonism.
 It seeks balance, harmony, and the well-being of all, not the self-interest of a few.
-It follows the Golden Rule, not the law of the jungle.
-It requires us to resolve conflicts through compromise, not through power or force.
+Democracy embodies the Golden Mean, not the law of the jungle.
+It requires that we resolve conflict through compromise, not through power or force.
 A democracy must educate its people on its principles.
-If we believe these principles to be true, then meeting in the middle is the sensible, practical, civil, and democratic approach we must adopt—the approach of tango.
-I must say, at present, we are not doing very well in either our politics or our dance.
+If we truly believe in these democratic ideals, then meeting in the middle is not only sensible and civil—it is essential.
+It is the path of democracy—and the spirit of tango.
+Sadly, at present, we seem to be struggling—both in our politics and in our dance.

 October 9, 2016